 Almost all of them are super-easy to get to since they are either within main towns or are a popular tourist or day trip destinations.
 While some World Heritage Sites in other countries might require extra planning and effort, you can easily visit all UNESCO sites in Albania on a fun road trip around the country.

-1. Historic Centres Of Berat And Gjirokaster
+1. Historic Centers Of Berat And Gjirokaster

 Both are located in southern Albania’s beautiful hills, Berat and Gjirokastra.
 They are fortified cities that have been inhabited continuously since ancient times.
 They offer a deep insight into the evolution of architecture, art, religion, and culture in this part of Europe.